Risk communication

 Earthquake disaster preparedness through public engagement

-Earthquake disaster preparedness through public engagement Wednesday, Dec 02, UTC 03:00 to 03:55 Organizer: Miyamoto International in collaboration with the University of Tokyo (Disaster Management Training Center) If you cannot imagine it, you cannot prepare for it.
-Using the disaster imagination tool developed by distinguished Professor Meguro at the University of Tokyo, a leading…
+Earthquake disaster preparedness through public engagement Organizer: Miyamoto International in collaboration with the University of Tokyo (Disaster Management Training Center) If you cannot imagine it, you cannot prepare for it.
+Using the disaster imagination tool developed by distinguished Professor Meguro at University of Tokyo, a leading hub of innovation around disaster risk reduction and…

-Understanding Risk Assessment: Living Case Studies Wednesday, Dec 02, UTC 02:00 to 03:55 Organizer: The World Bank Group – Disaster Risk Financing and Insurance Program This session will feature a series of short interventions focusing on different aspects of Risk Assessment.
-We will be showcasing living case studies through a series of “Paired Ignites”….
+Understanding Risk Financing and Assessment: Living Case Studies Organizer: The World Bank Group – Disaster Risk Financing and Insurance Program This session will feature a series of short interventions focusing on different aspects of Risk Assessment.
+We will be showcasing living case studies through a series of “Paired Ignites”.
+The first speaker will provide…